Start

 The new interpretation of the ancient coordinates in this work also encompasses the textual corpus.
 RENATE BURRI is correct in noting that the manuscript tradition represents an extremely complex and still largely unresolved issue[2].
 Limiting the analysis to two manuscripts and to the geographical area of Gallia Belgica and western Germania constitutes a selection that makes it possible to identify defining characteristics specific to this region, and, where possible, beyond it.

-Overall, the manuscript tradition of the toponyms is of good quality, considering that changes occur in every language and that the presence of different spoken languages must be expected in the area under investigation.
+Overall, the manuscript tradition of the toponyms varies in quality, considering that changes occur in every language and that the presence of different spoken languages must be expected in the area under investigation.
 It becomes apparent that, in addition to Gallic and Germanic linguistic forms, a variety of the Greek language must also be expected to a significant extent as a living language in the study area, and that there were fluid transitions between these languages.
 Latin is also present.
 As a further language, the presence of Punic or, more generally, North African languages must be taken into account.
 However, due to a lack of knowledge about the Punic language itself, the connection can only be described in rudimentary terms.
 In addition, other linguistic elements appear that cannot be classified

 When studying the transmission of toponyms, it is valuable to identify frequently occurring name components in order to gain insights that go beyond the individual toponym.
 This makes it possible to distinguish copyists’ errors from structural linguistic features.
 An example of the greater certainty that can be gained when dealing with the transmitted texts is the four-fold occurrence of the shift from Greek π to Greek φ, which, due to its frequency, does not represent a copyist’s error but rather attests to the linguistic development of Greek in the geographical area under investigation.

-Part III of this work compiles linguistic features that stand out during the analysis of the textual material and facilitate the understanding of individual toponyms and existing connections.
+Part IV of this work compiles linguistic features that stand out during the analysis of the textual material and facilitate the understanding of individual toponyms and existing connections.
 The locative prefix, with an approximate meaning of “where … is located,” occupies a prominent position.
 It is found in several languages and had already ceased to serve its function of spatial orientation by the time of the Roman presence in Gallia Belgica and Germania.
 The Latin ubi still refers to forms of the locative prefix.

 Overall, the linguistic conditions, the toponyms, and the mathematical principles of the coordinate system point to a time of origin for ancient coordinates that certainly dates back to the beginning of the first century BCE.